kevintruong/til/Others/POSIX,-Part-1:-Error-handling.md

 Although you technically can use them in C

-* You keep a stack of very try/catch block and use `setjmp` and `longjmp` to go to those blocks, respectively
-* Error handling in C is typically done with POSIX error handling the code typically looks like this.
+-You keep a stack of very try/catch block and use `setjmp` and `longjmp` to go to those blocks, respectively -Error handling in C is typically done with POSIX error handling the code typically looks like this.

 ```C
 int ret = some_system_call()